 Please enjoy viewing these as much as I have enjoyed painting them...

-Carolyn Donovan has travelled extensively throughout France, Italy, Japan, the United Kingdom and her native Australia, writing and practising art and its techniques.
-Her work is a visual journal of wild and beautiful terrain: An ethical approach to nature is evident in all her paintings; making her work both emotive statement pieces and highly desirable.
+Australian born Carolyn Donovan has travelled extensively, practising art and its techniques.
+Her work is a visual journal of wild and beautiful terrain.
+An ethical approach to nature is evident in all her paintings, making her work both emotive statement pieces and highly desirable.

-Throughout the 1990’s Donovan worked overseas in the advertising and design industry throughout Europe, Japan and America, attending art classes wherever she resided.
-Returning to Australia, she turned her attention to parenting two children, while being involved in organising art therapy workshops, art exhibitions; writing about, and collecting, other artists’ work.
-In 2005, she undertook more formal Fine Arts training, studying at the Queensland College of Art, Morningside.
-However, it was the sudden death of her mother that really rekindled her passion for the importance of creating again and she has been a full time artist since 2015.
+Throughout the 1990’s, Donovan worked overseas in the fashion and advertising industry throughout Europe, Japan and America, attending art classes wherever she resided.
+Returning to Australia, she undertook more formal Fine Arts training, studying at the Queensland College of Art in 2005.
+However, it was the sudden death of her mother that really fanned the flame of the importance of creating and she has been painting seriously since 2015.

-Look closely for all the lines and squiggles, dots, scratches and markings that make up each painting.
+Look closely for the many lines and strokes, dots, scratches and markings that make up each painting.
 She often personalises consigned artwork with words or initials to be discovered with delight by the new owner.